paluh/code-formatter/README.md

 #### `extras` package

-All formatters are kept is small subclass standard python `dict` which is passed around.
+All formatters are kept is a small subclass of standard python `dict` which is passed around.
 It maps `ast_type` to `Formatter` and introduces trivial protocol of registration operations, so you can replace given formatter quite easily.
 Lets use some ready formatters from `extras` package:

     >>> from code_formatter improt base, format_code